getsmap/smap-responsive/README.md

 gulp full
 ```
 If the build went fine, point your browser to [http://localhost/smap-responsive/dev.html](http://localhost/smap-responsive/dev.html) – or wherever your clone is located.
-If you want to use a minified version of the map, just point your browser to [http://localhost/smap-responsive/dist/index.html](http://localhost/smap-responsive/dist/index.html) instead.
+If you want to use a minimised version of the map, just point your browser to [http://localhost/smap-responsive/dist/index.html](http://localhost/smap-responsive/dist/index.html) instead.
-The ```dist``` folder contains the whole application but everything is minified and compressed.
+The ```dist``` folder contains the whole application but everything is minimised and compressed.
 While debugging, it is better to use dev.html.

 Now you are finally ready to create some maps!

-#### 3. Create a customized map
+#### 3. Create a customised map
 1. Copy and modify the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js).
 2. Rename it to ```myconfig.js```.